JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Select Windows Server 2022 Datacenter Azure Edition as the image.
+1. Select Windows Server 2022 Datacenter Azure Edition as the image
 2. Confirm the VM architecture setting
-3. Select the VM size for the lab (Standard_D2s_v3 - 2 vopus, 8 GiB memory)
+3. Select the VM size for the lab
 4. Enter the administrator username
 5. Enter and confirm the administrator password
-6. Continue through the setup wizard.
+6. Continue through the setup wizard

 Explanation:
  This step ensures that the server is deployed with a supported Windows Server operating system capable of running Active Directory Domain Services.